-- •The chlorine dose at BWTF is adjusted in order to achieve MWRA's seasonal target of >0.75 mg/L (November 01 May 31) and >1.0 mg/L (June 1- October 31) at Ludlow Monitoring Station. - •The chlorine dose at BWTF varied between 1.4 to 1.5 mg/L for November. - Giardia CT was maintained above 100% at all times the plant was providing water into the distribution system for November. - Cryptosporidium IT was maintained above 100% during the month.
+•The chlorine dose at BWTF is adjusted in order to achieve MWRA's seasonal target of >0.75 mg/L (November 01 - May

+31) and >1.0 mg/L (June 1- October 31) at Ludlow Monitoring Station.

+•The chlorine dose at BWTF was 1.3 for January.

+•Giardia CT was maintained above 100% at all times the plant was providing water into the distribution system for January. •Cryptosporidium IT was maintained above 100% during the month.
 Off-spec water was less than 5%.